Aponogeton lakhonensis

-Aponogeton lakhonensis is a species of an aquatic genus Aponogeton, itself the only genus in the Aponogetonaceae family.
+Aponogeton lakhonensis is a species of an aquatic plant in the Aponogetonaceae family.
 This species with a yellow-flowered single spike rising above the water, is found in ricefields, ponds and slow-moving streams of tropical and sub-tropical Asia.
-An outlier population occurs in Sulawesi, the main area of occurrence is from Thailand to Zhōngguó/China and Assam in India.
+An outlier population occurs in Sulawesi, the main area of occurrence is from Thailand to China and Assam in India.
 It is more closely related to tropical Australian species of Aponogeton than it is to other Southeast Asian species.
 In Thailand the whole plant is eaten is salads, whereas Cambodians prefer the leaves alone served with fish sauce.

 Description

 The species has an obovoid or elongated rhizome, up to 2 cm in length, with a filament remnant of the sheath often present.
 The petiole in submerged leaves is some 9 to 15 cm long, in floating leaves it is up to 40–60 cm in length.
-The narrowly ovate to linear leaf-blade is some 4-6 by 1–2 cm in size, herbaceous (soft, not woody/stiff), with some 7 to 9 primary veins at the base, cordate or rounded base, entire margin, either rounded apex or with a blunt tip.
+The narrowly ovate to linear leaf-blade is some 4–6 by 1–2 cm in size, herbaceous (soft, not woody/stiff), with some 7 to 9 primary veins at the base, cordate or rounded base, entire margin, either rounded apex or with a blunt tip.
 Pedunculate inflorescences, up to about 5 cm in size.
-Bisexual flowers, 2 yellow and slightly obovate perianth segments some 2mm long; 6 stamens with broadened filaments toward the base; the carpels are slightly united near their base, with 4 to 6 ovules per carpel.
-Ovoid fruit with a short terminal beak, some 2-3mm.
-Flowering in Zhōngguó/China occurs from April to October.
+Bisexual flowers, 2 yellow and slightly obovate perianth segments some 2 mm long; 6 stamens with broadened filaments toward the base; the carpels are slightly united near their base, with 4 to 6 ovules per carpel.
+Ovoid fruit with a short terminal beak, some 2–3 mm.
+Flowering in China occurs from April to October.
 Flowering time in Thailand is at least in March, May and September–October.

-Distinguishing characteristics of this taxa include: inflorescence with one spike; persistent tepals up to about 3mm, yellow and obovate; not stoloniferous; 4-8 ovules; double testa; widened filament; short lateral beak on fruit; leaves are mainly submerged, not floating, submerged leaves some 25–6 cm in size, floating leaves up to 17 by 4 cm; petiole of submerged leaves some 7–35 cm long; ovaries some 1-1.75mm; fruit is up to 3 by 2mm, the beak is short, terminal or lateral; with seeds up to 3 by 1mm.
+Distinguishing characteristics of this taxa include: inflorescence with one spike; persistent tepals up to about 3 mm, yellow and obovate; not stoloniferous; 4–8 ovules; double testa; widened filament; short lateral beak on fruit; leaves are mainly submerged, not floating, submerged leaves some 25–6 cm in size, floating leaves up to 17 by 4 cm; petiole of submerged leaves some 7–35 cm long; ovaries some 1–1.75 mm; fruit is up to 3 by 2 mm, the beak is short, terminal or lateral; with seeds up to 3 by 1 mm.